achaiah/pywick/README.md

 work in progress though so apologies for anything that's broken.

 ## What's New (highlights)
+- **Jun.
+15, 2020**
+  - 200+ models added from [rwightman's](https://github.com/rwightman/pytorch-image-models) repo via `torch.hub`!
+See docs for all the variants!
+  - Some minor bug fixes
 - **Jan.
 20, 2020**
   - New release: 0.5.6 (minor fix from 0.5.5 for pypi)
   - Mish activation function (SoTA)